andradehenrique/jira-analytics/README.md

 | `JIRA_USER_EMAIL` | Email associated with your Jira account | Yes |
 | `JIRA_API_TOKEN` | Jira API token for authentication | Yes |

+## Mock Data Mode

+This application supports a "mock data" mode that activates automatically when the `JIRA_API_URL` environment variable is not provided.
+In this mode:

+- No actual Jira API calls are made
+- Sample data is generated for projects, issues, statuses, users, and sprints
+- All functionality works with the sample data
+- The application can be deployed to GitHub Pages without exposing credentials

+To enable mock data mode:
+1. Simply deploy without setting the Jira environment variables
+2. Or, remove `JIRA_API_URL` from your `.env.local` file

+This is perfect for demonstrations, public deployments, or development without a Jira instance.

 ## Usage

 ### Dashboard